-A small group of us have gone our for a day of cooking with the infamous chef Patrick O’Connell at his Michelin three star restaurant, The Little Inn at Washington.
+A small group of us have, year after year, gone for a day of cooking with the infamous chef Patrick O’Connell at his Michelin three star restaurant, The Little Inn at Washington.

 Patrick is the ultimate chef and host so cooking with him is always a great experience.
 He showed us how to make this amazing appetizer, or can be used on fish, chicken and many other ways.

 - 6 Roma tomatoes, tops cut off then halved

 - Kosher salt, freshly ground pepper and sugar to taste